manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 Resetting presented me with the choice to either continue using Windows 10 or, finally, migrate to a fresh installation of Windows 11.
 I decided to go with 11.
-The pros definitely outweighed the cons, in my eyes.
+The pros definitely outweighed the cons, in my eyes (I mean, hey, the new explorer finally has native tabs!).
 I made a backup of all my files, made the upgrade from 10 to 11 and then, on Windows 11, started a full reset of my PC.